windy-mokuwe/Saliency-map-generation/README.md

 # Saliency-map-generation
-This provides the implementation of the Bayesian saliency method described in our IEEE WCCI 2020 publication "Black-box Saliency Map Generation using Bayesian Optimisation"
+This provides the implementation of the Bayesian saliency method described in our IJCNN 2020 publication "Black-box Saliency Map Generation using Bayesian Optimisation"

 If you found this work useful, please do consider citing us as: